VPN limitations in the modern IT landscape

 This tightening of access coupled with increased visibility, control, and integration with security applications leaves few excuses for IT administrations to remain with dated VPN technologies.

 It is time to kill the VPN.
-It has served its purpose well, but just as the cloud transformed the way that applications and services were delivered, ZTNA is now transforming the definition of remote access solutions.
+It has served its purpose well, but just as the cloud transformed the way that applications and services are delivered, ZTNA is now transforming the definition of remote access solutions.

 This blog is an abstract of Trustgrid Chief Product Officer, Joe Gleinser’s, article on Network Computing.
 Continue reading the full article here